 Which isn’t to say that there weren’t some (or many) misses.
 First in the nominations, that found standouts like Viola Davis and Till’s Danielle Deadwyler snubbed, or the Best Director category that overlooked women as a whole, then during the actual show itself.
 While we know not everyone can take home the awards, that doesn’t mean you couldn’t be anything less than heartbroken watching Best Supporting Actress nominee Angela Bassett’s face fall when she lost out to Curtis, or feel some type of way when Stephanie Hsu was once again overlooked for her star-making turn as Joy Wang in Everything Everywhere (that final scene in the parking lot should have sealed every single award for her this season).
 For some in the industry, the awards and their seemingly manufactured bid for emotional moments diminished the actual historical impact of the show.
 And, of course, there were one too many (ie: anything more than zero) jokes about last year’s slap incident.

 There is still work to be done, especially when it comes to representation and parity in the industry.
-While a 2022 Hollywood Diversity Report from UCLA found that women and people of colour had proportional representation among film leads, recent research from the Annenberg Inclusion Initiative found that the number was down from 2021, and below the U.S. Census, meaning what and who are on screen don’t necessarily match the makeup of the country.
-(It should be noted that across the top 100 movies in 2022, 16 featured a woman of colour as a lead or co-lead, above 2021).
+While a 2022 Hollywood Diversity Report from UCLA found that women and people of color had proportional representation among film leads, recent research from the Annenberg Inclusion Initiative found that the number was down from 2021, and below the U.S. Census, meaning what and who are on screen don’t necessarily match the makeup of the country.
+(It should be noted that across the top 100 movies in 2022 16 featured a woman of color as a lead or co-lead, above 2021).
 But despite these missteps, there’s a renewed sense of hope and an excitement and electricity not felt during recent award seasons.
 These wins and the latest class of nominees show just how impactful art can truly be when Hollywood gives those from outside the status quo the opportunity to share their stories.
 Not only is it emotionally rewarding, but it also just makes for a great awards show.
-And, a real tearjerker of a night.
+And, a real tearjerker of a Sunday night.